facebookresearch/minihack/docs/getting-started/trying_out.md

 ## Playing as a human

-MiniHack also comes with a few scripts that allow to get some environment rollouts, and play with the action space:
+MiniHack also comes with a few scripts that allow to play with the action space:

 ```bash
 # Play the MiniHack in the Terminal as a human